Building Quality and Trust in News

 Providing reliable and inclusive journalism has never been more difficult.
 Journalists, editors and media owners are learning the hard way that the information revolution, for all its liberating qualities, is a two-edged sword.

 Abusive online communications, fabricated news, and new forms of propaganda, today reinforce problems of political bias, undue corporate influence and conflicts of interests that have always haunted newsrooms.
 It is an age when populism is on the march, and the public information sphere is fragmented, intolerant and polarised.

 What has emerged could signal a full-blown crisis for pluralism and democracy.

-In a world of anxiety made uncertain by terrorism, and divided by social conflict, religion and austerity we need more ethical journalism and independent, fact-based reporting to tell all sides of the story, and to show respect and humanity.
+We need more ethical journalism and independent, fact-based reporting to tell all sides of the story, and to show respect and humanity.

 But it’s not enough to strengthen newsrooms.
 We also need transparency and good governance in the ownership and management of media and a meaningful commitment to self-regulation across all platforms of journalism.

 Commitment to ethics in journalism is a golden asset and can make a world of difference to people’s lives, but that will not happen automatically.
 Your support will help build a bridge that links media and journalists fighting for standards around the world.

 What you can do:

 Contact the EJN and share your ideas about how we can collaborate:

 Director of Campaigns & Communications, Tom Law: [email protected]